baagaard-usgs/geomodelgrids/docs/apps/info.md

-# The geogrids_info command
+# The geomodelgrids_info command

-The `geogrids_info` command line program is used to print information about a model to stdout.
+The `geomodelgrids_info` command line program is used to print information about a model to stdout.

 ## Synopsis